objektwerks/scala/README.md

 Scala
 -----
->This project tests Scala 2.13 features and details a fundamental Scala development environment.
+>This project contains Scala 2.13 feature tests.
+It also details a foundational Scala development environment.

 Environment
 -----------